ergo-services/ergo/docs/advanced/message-versioning.md

 ### Version Suffix

-Always suffix with version number:
+If using version in type name strategy, always suffix with version number:

 ```go
 type OrderV1 struct { ... }   // correct
 type Order struct { ... }     // avoid - unclear versioning
 type OrderNew struct { ... }  // avoid - not a version number
 ```

+If using version in path strategy, the package path carries the version and type names stay clean.

 ## Common Mistakes